lordzurp/TeenAstro_Redux/README.md

 This is obtained by **onboarding** some modular parts, like stepper drivers or power supply, in a **almost fully SMD** board.
 But this come with compromises, the main is the **lack of backward compatibility** with original FS2 system.

-All this gives this card
+All this gives this

+* Main board : 40x83mm
+* Case : 90x50x24mm

 ![3D View](/PCB/TeenAstro_Redux-3D.png)

 ## Who Redux is for ?